sdmg15/Java-design-patterns/README.md

  ```
 This pattern provides some advantages such as :

-  * It provides approach to code for the interface rathan than the implementation.
+  * It provides approach to code for the interface rather than the implementation.
   * It removes the instantiation of the actual implementation classes from client code, making it more robust.
   * It provides abstraction between implementation and client classes through inheritance.

   As examples of its  implementation in JDK we have :

   * *java.util.Calendar*, *ResourceBundle()* and *NumberFormat getInstance()*;
   * *valueOf()* method in wrapper classes like Boolean , Integer etc.